Scooters, Bicycles, Golf Carts, etc.

 Nashville is served by the extensive and efficient Metropolitan Transit Authority (tel.
 615/862-5950) bus system.
 While it has typically not been practical for tourists to get around this way, things are improving.
 In town, MTA provides bus service in and out of downtown and throughout the city.
 All-day, unlimited-ride passes are available for $5.25.
 Downtown circulator buses, called the Music City Circuit, provide free transportation Monday through Saturday.
 The Green Circuit carries passengers between downtown and the Gulch, while the Blue Circuit serves key destinations between the Schermerhorn Symphony Center and Bicentennial Capitol Mall State Park.
 Music City Central, the downtown transit station, is located at 400 Charlotte Ave.

-Adult bus fares are $1.60 ($2.10 for express buses); children under 4 ride free.
+Adult bus fares are $3.25; children 3 and under ride free.
 Exact change is required.
-You can purchase a weekly pass, good for unlimited local rides from Sunday to Saturday, for $22 per adult or $10 for ages 19 and under; a picture ID is required.
-Seniors and riders with disabilities qualify for an 80¢ fare with an MTA Golden Age, Medicare, TenneSenior, or Special Service card.
+You can purchase a weekly pass, good for unlimited local rides from Sunday to Saturday, for $16 per adult or $10 for ages 19 and under; a picture ID is required.
+Seniors and riders with disabilities may qualify for a reduced fare with an MTA Golden Age, Medicare, TenneSenior, or Special Service card.
 Call tel.
 615/862-5950 to register for this discount.
-For more information, visit www.nashvillemta.org.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.